 SOS Children’s Villages is also supporting 330 at-risk Lebanese families in the Bekaa Valley area, providing them with food, social and psychological support and supplementary education.
 They also run a village community in nearby Ksarnaba, providing long-term family-like care for children who have lost parental support.

-You can find out more about our work protecting child refugees worldwide here.
+Find out more about our work protecting child refugees worldwide.

 Notes to editors: